 Work Environment

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee may receive occupational exposures to ionizing radiation that are As Low As is Reasonably Achievable (ALARA) and within regulatory limits.
-The noise level in the work environment is usually moderate.
+The noise level in the work environment is usually quiet.

 Reports To: LL Maintenance Heavy Equipment Supervisor/Light Duty Equipment Supervisor